The best parts about a career in dentistry

-Things you really need to consider before deciding to study dentistry
+Things you really need to consider before deciding on a career in dentistry

 Be prepared physically and mentally – The majority of dental students can expect to experience physical pain, most commonly in the neck, shoulders and back.
 There is also evidence that dental students experience considerable amounts of stress during their training, which is mainly due to the demanding nature of the course.
 Be prepared to stick to a personal wellbeing plan in order to deal with the physical and mental toll this course can take.
 In this article dentist Dr Rachel Hall talks about how she became burned out at the age of 29, and how she recovered.

 Brisbane dentist and former clinical supervisor William Ha shares details on why some students find the course difficult: